Eklipsorz/pub-learning-note/develop/study/es-modules-a-cartoon-deep-dive(2) - Construction ＆ Finding the file and fetching it 筆記.md

 > When the loader goes to fetch a URL, it puts that URL in the module map and makes a note that it’s currently fetching the file.
 Then it will send out the request and move on to start fetching the next file.

 [![The loader figure filling in a Module Map chart, with the URL of the main module on the left and the word fetching being filled in on the right](https://2r4s9p1yi1fa2jd7j43zph8r-wpengine.netdna-ssl.com/files/2018/03/15_module_map-500x170.png)](https://2r4s9p1yi1fa2jd7j43zph8r-wpengine.netdna-ssl.com/files/2018/03/15_module_map.png)

 > What happens if another module depends on the same file?
 The loader will look up each URL in the module map.
 If it sees `fetching` in there, it will just move on to the next URL.

 > But the module map doesn’t just keep track of what files are being fetched.
 The module map also serves as a cache for the modules, as we’ll see next.

+### module map

+> A module map is a map keyed by tuples consisting of a URL record and a string.
+The URL record is the request URL at which the module was fetched, and the string indicates the type of the module (e.g. "javascript").
+>
+> The module map's values are either a module script, null (used to represent failed fetches), or a placeholder value "fetching".
+Module maps are used to ensure that imported module scripts are only fetched, parsed, and evaluated once per Document or worker.

+重點

 ## 複習